step-security/github-actions-goat/CompromisedDependency.md

 Learn how to identify malicious dependencies by analyzing their behaviour in a GitHub Actions workflow.

 The [package.json](/package.json) file has a dependency called [@step-security/malware-simulator](https://www.npmjs.com/package/@step-security/malware-simulator).
-This package is NOT actual malware; the package just makes an outbound call to www.stepsecurity.io in a `preinstall` step.
+This package (code is [here](/malware-simulator)) is NOT actual malware; the package just makes an outbound call to www.stepsecurity.io in a `preinstall` step.
 It simulates the behavior of the past incidents.
 In this tutorial, you will identify the simulated behavior.

 1. Create a fork of the repo.